golmman/uisge/README.md

 - Terminal application
 - Play against computer as black or white
-  - Default search depth is 12 moves
+  - Default maximum search depth is 20 moves
-  - Default search time is 1000 milliseconds
+  - Default minimum search time is 1000 milliseconds
-  - You can change the search depth/time by setting the `MIN_SEARCH_DEPTH` and `MIN_SEARCH_TIME` environment variables
+  - You can change the search depth/time by setting the `MAX_SEARCH_DEPTH` and `MIN_SEARCH_TIME` environment variables
   - See below for an example
 - Play both sides
 - Let the computer analyze postions